aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/timeline/_index.md

 ```

-Returns or sets the caption of the specified Timeline.
+Gets the caption of this Timeline.

 **Example**

 ```
-         //Set the caption of the specified Timeline. timelineObj.setCaption("timeline caption test");
+         //Set the caption of this Timeline.
+         timelineObj.setCaption("timeline caption test");
 ```